Goalkeeper (association football): Laws of the Game and general play

-The position of goalkeeper is the only position in the game which is technically distinct from the others in the course of normal play.
-The Laws of the Game distinguish the goalkeeper from the other players in several ways, most significantly exempting them from the prohibition on handling the ball, though only within their own penalty area.
+The position of goalkeeper is the only position in the game that is technically distinct from the others in the course of normal play.
+The Laws of the Game distinguish the goalkeeper from the other players in several ways, most significantly exempting them from the prohibition on handling the ball, though only within their penalty area.
 Once a goalkeeper has control of the ball in their hands, opponents are not permitted to challenge them.
 Goalkeepers have a specialized role as the sole defender against a penalty kick.
-Goalkeepers are required to wear distinct colors from other players, and are permitted to wear caps and tracksuit bottoms.
+Goalkeepers are required to wear distinct colors from other players and are permitted to wear caps and tracksuit bottoms.

 The Laws mandate that one player on the team must be designated as the goalkeeper at all times, meaning that if a goalkeeper is sent off or injured and unable to continue, another player must assume the goalkeeper position.
-The Laws allow for teams to change the player designated as goalkeeper at stoppages in play, but in practice this is rarely exercised.
+The Laws allow for teams to change the player designated as a goalkeeper at stoppages in play, but in practice, this is rarely exercised.

-The Laws place no restrictions on a goalkeeper leaving their penalty area and acting as an ordinary player, though generally goalkeepers stay close to their goals throughout matches.
+The Laws place no restrictions on a goalkeeper leaving their penalty area and acting as an ordinary player, though generally, goalkeepers stay close to their goals throughout matches.

 Goalkeepers routinely perform extension dives.
 To execute this, they push off the ground with the foot nearest to the ball, launching themselves into a horizontal position.
 At this point, the ball may be caught or parried away from the goal.
 In the latter case, a good goalkeeper will attempt to ensure that the rebound cannot be taken by a player of the opposing team, although this is not always possible.

 Because goalkeepers can spend the majority of a match without much action they need very good concentration in the event of the opposition going on the attack at any one time.
-Goalkeepers also need good 'anticipation' meaning they can 'read' where the ball is going to go and react by moving before the ball is kicked or headed and quickly decide whenever to catch, punch or palm the ball.
+Goalkeepers also need good 'anticipation' meaning they can 'read' where the ball is going to go and react by moving before the ball is kicked or headed and quickly decide whether to catch, punch or palm the ball.